 - Stay informed: Keep track of updates from official sources, such as the local government, emergency management agencies, and news outlets. - Stay safe: Avoid driving unless absolutely necessary, as roads may be damaged or blocked by debris.
 If you must drive, use low beam headlights and drive slowly. - Stay away from the coast: Tsunamis are often accompanied by strong currents and waves, so it is important to stay away from the coast until it is safe to return.
-Avoid areas that have been impacted by the tsunami, as they may be unstable or dangerous. - Remain composed and try to maintain a sense of calm in the aftermath of a tsunami.
-It is understandable to feel distressed or nervous, but it is important to prioritize self-care and the well-being of those you care about. - Avoid driving unless absolutely necessary, as roads may be damaged or blocked by debris. - Help others: If you are able, provide assistance to those who may need it, such as helping with evacuations or offering first aid.
+Avoid areas that have been impacted by the tsunami, as they may be unstable or dangerous. - Stay calm: It is natural to feel stressed or anxious after a tsunami, but try to stay calm and take care of yourself and your loved ones. - Avoid driving unless absolutely necessary, as roads may be damaged or blocked by debris. - Help others: If you are able, provide assistance to those who may need it, such as helping with evacuations or offering first aid.
 But be sure to prioritize your own safety first.